-Structurally, a weight sensor is made of a metal body (also called flexure) to which foil strain gauges are bonded.
+Structurally, a weight transducer is made of a metal body (also called flexure) to which foil strain gauges are bonded.
 The sensor body is usually made of aluminum or stainless steel, which gives the sensor two important characteristics: (1) provides the sturdiness to withstand high loads and (2) has the elasticity to minimally deform and return to its original shape when the force is removed.

 When force (tension or compression) is applied, the metal body acts as a “spring” and is slightly deformed, and unless it is overloaded, it returns to its original shape.
 As the flexure deforms, the strain gage also changes its shape and consequently its electrical resistance, which creates a differential voltage variation through a Wheatstone Bridge circuit.
 Thus, the change in voltage is proportional to the physical force applied to the flexure, which can be calculated via the load cell circuit voltage output.

 These strain gauges are arranged in what is called a Wheatstone Bridge Circuit (see animated diagram).
 This means that four strain gages are interconnected as a loop circuit (load cell circuit) and the measuring grid of the force being measured is aligned accordingly.

 The strain gauge bridge amplifiers (or load cell signal conditioners) provide regulated excitation voltage to the load cell circuit and convert the mv/V output signal into another form of signal that is more useful to the user.
 The signal generated by the strain gage bridge is low strength signal and may not work with other components of the system, such as PLC, data acquisition modules (DAQ), computers, or microprocessors.
 Thus, sensor signal conditioner functions include excitation voltage, noise filtering or attenuation, signal amplification, and output signal conversion.